 Photo: Rotunda in Teresa Hall

 In 1899, the Sisters built a southern addition to Cecilia Hall to provide more space for the Sisters and Academy students.
 George Bergmann constructed this new addition, called St. Gertrude Hall, using similar materials to Cecilia Hall.
 It was 3 ½ stories high and featured a four-story rounded corner tower with a conical roof.
+At the time, Gertrude Hall was built at a cost of $20,558.33.
 In 1906, A.J.
 Blix designed and added seven dormers on the top floor of Gertrude to match the original gable dormers of the other buildings.
+Although Gertrude Hall was originally built as a three-story structure, the fourth floor, with its cupolas, was added in 1953.
 The basement of Gertrude contained the dining room, the first floor contained classrooms, and the third and fourth floors contained student dormitories.
 The Academy and College used the dormitories until 1956, phasing them out as new dormitories (Aurora in 1956, Regina in 1963, and Corona in 1969) were built along with Mary Commons.
 In 1979, a wood and brick semicircular entrance was added to the southeast corner.
 Gradually, the use of Gertrude for classrooms decreased as more space was needed for administrative purposes, and by 2004, except for the fourth floor Nursing Department instructional spaces, Gertrude was used by the College for administrative and dining space only.

 The fifth and newest wing of the Main Building is Teresa Hall (sometimes also referenced as St. Theresa Hall).
 Built due to an expanding convent population and the anticipated establishment of the College, designer George Stauduhar angled St. Teresa Hall off of the southwest corner of Gertrude Hall.
 Construction began in 1912, finishing in 1914.
 During this construction, the Sacred Heart Chapel was built as well.
 While built with the same materials as Saints Cecilia and Gertrude Halls, Teresa was still erected much faster due to its less complicated architecture.
 It was immediately put to many uses.
 The ground floor housed the gymnasium, and a candy store was located nearby which sold sweets from the convent bakery.
 The first floor contained a museum and art and sewing classrooms and a library.
 The second floor of Teresa Hall contained an auditorium that also served as a study hall until 1964.
 According to the 1926 college bulletin, this room had a motion picture machine, balopticon, stereopticon and grand piano.
 The third and fourth floors, called the Rotunda, featured single and double rooms surrounding a large open gathering space underneath a glass skylight.